Type and hit ENTER

-Before you take a look at my list of train adventures below, I’d like to point out that it’s entirely possible to plan your own adventures by train.
+You’ll find plenty of train adventures ideas below, however I’d like to point out that it’s entirely possible to plan your own adventures by train in the UK and beyond.
 In fact I recommend you do so.
-Local line train fares are more reasonably priced than cross-country ones, and often more fun.
-With an open mind, you can end up in all kinds of interesting places.
+This is because local line train fares are more reasonably priced than cross-country ones, and often more fun.
+So, with an open mind, you can end up in all kinds of interesting places.

 Hopefully with a jam sandwich to keep you going.

 If you’re wondering where to start, I’ve dedicated a whole page to planning your own train adventure.
 It includes tips on managing stations, choosing an activity, finding an instructor, reducing train fare costs and going it alone.
-I’ve even added in explanations of a few useful map symbols to help you find exciting places.
+To make things easier, I’ve even included explanations of a few useful map symbols to help you find exciting places.

 And I’ve explained the jam sandwich thing!